BenBoZ/benboz.github.io/_posts/blog/2017-01-24-What-are-bugs.md

 If we draw the infected states and defects red and the arrows linking these also red, then we get a clear picture how the infection propagates through the software program.

-To make this story concrete and to avoid rambling about abstract concepts, I want to show the process using a buggy `find_max` implementation.
+To make this story concrete and to avoid rambling about abstract concepts, I want to show the process using a broken `find_max` implementation.
 As developer you will start screaming, _what kind of idiot created this example?!_
-So look for the bug in your typical quick way and, after that continue reading.
+So look for the defect in your typical quick way and, after that continue reading.
 Then we have that over with.

 {% highlight python linenos %}